DS4PS/cpp-523-spr-2020/schedule.md

 <br>
 <br>

-There will be a review session for the final exam at 12pm on Monday.
+There will be a review session for the final exam at TBD.
 It is a chance to bring questions from the practice exams and discuss material before taking the exam.

 Please post questions on the discussion board, or email me for a Zoom call if you want help before the exam.